MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-view-withholding-tax-entries.md

 ---
-title: View Withholding Tax Entries in the Australian version
+title: View Withholding Tax Entries [AU]
 description: You can view entries that have been posted with withholding tax (WHT) for a specified general ledger register in the Australian version.
 author: SorenGP
 ms.service: dynamics365-business-central